signalleaf/signalleaf.github.com/source/_posts/2014-02-06-4-of-the-worst-things-to-do-when-starting-a-podcast.markdown

 **the Field Of Dreams Fallacy
-has cursed a generation of movie lovers in to thinking that they will have instant fans and stardom** if they just build it and ship it, people will find it and love them. **This couldn't be further from the truth.** But you know what?
+has cursed a generation of movie lovers in to thinking that they will have instant fans and stardom.** The idea is that if you just build it and ship it, people will find it and love you. **This couldn't be further from the truth.** But you know what?
 That's ok.

 **You're not doing this for instant celebrity status**, and the drug-rush of watching your stats